gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Alternatively, debugging behavior can also be set programmatically through the `GradleRunner` API with the method
 <a href="javadoc/org/gradle/testkit/runner/GradleRunner.html#withDebug(boolean)">withDebug(boolean)</a>.

+#### Unexpected build failure provide access to the build result

+With previous versions of Gradle, any unexpected failure during functional test executions resulted in throwing a
+<a href="javadoc/org/gradle/testkit/runner/UnexpectedBuildSuccess.html">UnexpectedBuildSuccess</a> or a
+<a href="javadoc/org/gradle/testkit/runner/UnexpectedBuildFailure.html">UnexpectedBuildFailure</a>.
+These types provide basic diagnostics about the root cause of the failure in textual form assigned to the exception `message` field.
+Suffice to say that a String is not very convenient for further inspections or assertions of the build outcome.

+This release also provides the `BuildResult` with the method <a href="javadoc/org/gradle/testkit/runner/UnexpectedBuildException.html#getBuildResult()">UnexpectedBuildException.getBuildResult()</a>.
+`UnexpectedBuildException` is the parent class of the exceptions `UnexpectedBuildSuccess` and `UnexpectedBuildFailure`.
+The following code example demonstrates the use of build result from fo an unexpected build failure:

+    class BuildLogicFunctionalTest extends Specification {
+        @Rule final TemporaryFolder testProjectDir = new TemporaryFolder()

+        def "can inspect build result for unexpected failure"() {
+            given:
+            buildFile << """
+                task helloWorld {
+                    doLast {
+                        println 'Hello world!'
+                    }
+                }
+            """

+            when:
+            def result = GradleRunner.create()
+                .withProjectDir(testProjectDir.root)
+                .withArguments('helloWorld')
+                .buildAndFail()

+            then:
+            UnexpectedBuildSuccess t = thrown(UnexpectedBuildSuccess)
+            BuildResult result = t.buildResult
+            result.standardOutput.contains(':helloWorld')
+            result.standardOutput.contains('Hello world!')
+            !result.standardError
+            result.tasks.collect { it.path } == [':helloWorld']
+            result.taskPaths(SUCCESS) == [':helloWorld']
+            result.taskPaths(SKIPPED).empty
+            result.taskPaths(UP_TO_DATE).empty
+            result.taskPaths(FAILED).empty
+        }
+    }

 ## Promoted features